outdreamer/build-a-cure/docs/tasks/next_solution_automation_workflows.md

 # add to solution automation workflows

+      - find symmetries & variables/functions of them between alternative workflows having the same problem/solution structures & result, and apply these variables to generate other workflows
+        - example: 'aim for adjacent state to the solution instead of the solution, then transform it to the original problem solution' and 'solve a different but similar problem' and 'solve the opposite problem, then transform it to the original problem solution using opposite structures' can both have the same resulting interface query & result
+          - their common structures involve variations of the 'aim for a different problem-solving intent or destination' and 'change a base solution into the original problem solution' functions, to which changes can be applied to generate other workflows

       - apply useful functions/structures to describe a problem space's interactions so that if structures of those useful structures dont solve the problem, any other interactions must necessarily contain the problem structures
         - example: identify all the structures in a problem space that would be the output of the 'find' function (identify all the 'definitions' that would be found by applying the 'find definitions' function to the problem space)
           - then do the same for the other useful functions ('organize', 'explain', 'reduce', 'connect')